A Dennis the Menace Christmas: Plot

-Dennis's parents try to assure that Dennis is a good kid and tell him to think hard and he can figure out the right gift to give Mr. Wilson.
+Alice and Henry try to assure Dennis that he is a good kid and tell him to think hard and he can figure out the right gift to give Mr. Wilson.
 Dennis then decides to give Mr. Wilson the Christmas spirit.
 The first thing on the list is presents.
 Dennis and his friends go shopping for gifts to give to Mr. Wilson.
 When Dennis gives Mr. Wilson his gifts, he cheers up a lot and becomes happy until Dennis accidentally trips him and breaks his arm.

 The second thing on the list is a Christmas tree.
 While Mr. Wilson is at the hospital, Dennis and his friends find a pine tree on the streets and put it in Mr. Wilson's living room through the window assuming that he will be happy.
 When Mr. Wilson returns from the hospital, he sees the tree which is also when a whole bunch of cops show up during the night thinking that Mr. Wilson stole the tree.
 The cops then arrest Mr. Wilson.

 In the next morning, Mr. Wilson is bailed out of jail.
 The third thing on Dennis' Christmas spirit list is cookies.
 So while Mrs. Wilson goes out to buy pills for Mr. Wilson, Dennis goes to work by baking cookies for Mr. Wilson.
 When Dennis gives the cookies to Mr. Wilson, he eats them and cheers up.
-However, Dennis uses a variety of unusual ingredients which give Mr. Wilson food poisoning so he goes back to the hospital to get his stomach pumped.
+However, Dennis used a variety of unusual ingredients which give Mr. Wilson food poisoning so he goes back to the hospital to get his stomach pumped.

 The fourth thing on the Christmas Spirit list is lights.
 While Mr. Wilson is at the hospital, Dennis and his friends find Christmas lights and put them on Mr. Wilson's house to make it beautiful.
 Later during the evening, Mr. Wilson returns from the hospital and is happy to see his house decorated with Christmas lights at first.
 But when the lights turn on, it starts a fire.
 It makes him angry and he forces Dennis' parents to pay for the damage which was caused by the fire.

-The next day is Christmas Eve which is Dennis's last chance to find the right gift for Mr. Wilson.
+The next day is Christmas Eve which is Dennis' last chance to find the right gift for Mr. Wilson.
 The last thing on the Christmas Spirit list is Santa Claus.
 Jack goes up to him saying that tomorrow is the day he will race against Dennis on their bikes.
 Later during the evening, Dennis takes the same Santa Claus from the mall and puts him at Mr. Wilson's house.
 However, Mr. Wilson becomes angry when he sees Santa Claus stuck in his chimney and mispronouncing his name as Mr. Winston.
 Dennis then makes an apology card for Mr. Wilson, but he loses his temper by angrily telling him to stay away from him, his property and his wife.
 He also tells Dennis not to say Mr Wilson's name and that there is no such thing as Santa Claus.
 Dennis also hopes with his good deeds, that he will receive a new bicycle for Christmas.